Guitar Player World

 • Are fretted

-• Are easy to produce anywhere on the neck once your right hand technique has been mastered.
-However, there are sweet spots in artificial harmonics also.
+• Are easy to produce anywhere on the neck once you master your right hand technique

 • Can be played with several different techniques

-• Are indicated in tablature with a 'PH' above the note for pinch harmonics
+• Are indicated in tablature with a ‘AH’ above the note for artificial harmonics

 Hold down a note with your left hand, and use the index finger of your right hand to create the same 'soft touch' that your left hand uses to create an open-string harmonic.
 Use your other fingers or a pick to play the note.